noeltimothy/lambda_update_rds/README.md

  public | tasks            | table    | postgres
 ```

-## On your Ubuntu Instance: Create and package your Lambda function
+## On your Ubuntu Instance: Package & Deploy your Lambda function

 ```
 $mkdir lambda